queen-stack/server_side_api/README.md

 # server_side_api
 weather app

-Use the OpenWeather API https://openweathermap.org/api) to retrieve weather data for cities.
-The documentation includes a section called "How to start" that provides basic setup and usage instructions.
-You will use localStorage to store any persistent data.
+Use the OpenWeather API https://openweathermap.org/api) to retrieve weather data for cities.You will use localStorage to store any persistent data.

 ##User Story
 AS A traveler